-“Every situation is different but the hope is that the conversations happen early enough,” she adds.
+“Every situation is different,” she adds, “but the hope is that the conversations happen early enough.”

 Include the partner’s parents

-It takes two to tango, so when dealing with sexually active kids, it takes four to set the ground rules and safety measures, especially when the kids are in a relationship.
+It takes two to tango, so when a teen is sexually active, it takes four (or however many parents/guardians are involved) to set the ground rules and safety measures – especially when the kids are in a relationship.

 “It’s difficult, but obviously the child is not participating in the activity by themselves,” Melistas says.
 “One of the things that we’ve seen happen is the parents will talk to each other and come to a consensus of having the conversation together.”

 This post was originally published in 2017 and is updated regularly.